 Despite the very different histories and constitutions of the nations concerned, the legal systems of the USA and the UK are officially committed to broadly similar sets of human rights.
 Furthermore, courts on both sides of the Atlantic have taken to citing - often against strong dissents - each other's precedents in human rights cases (a classic U.S. example being Lawrence v.
 Texas).
 Nonetheless, there remain very important differences between the two legal systems, relating in particular to the strength and ambit of many of the rights involved.
 The comparative Human Rights course will explore these similarities and differences in order to see what we can learn from them about the nature of constitutional human rights.

 The course will provide an introduction of the role of the courts within the UK constitution with a particular focus on the balance of power between the judiciary and the institutions of government and whether this balance has altered since the UK'S membership in the European Union and the passing of the Human Rights Act 1998.

-INTRODUCTION TO THE EUROPEAN CONSTITUTION (2 credits)
+INTRODUCTION TO THE CONSTITUTIONAL AND LEGAL ORDER OF THE EUROPEAN UNION (2 credits)

 The EU has a special and deep legal order, developed by a combination of Treaties, legislative acts and judicial decisions.
 It is also a complex creature, involving crucial and difficult issues at both EU and national level, as well as concerning the interaction between the two.
 This course will cover: the EU's competence to legislate; key constitutional principles (like subsidiarity, proportionality); the key aspects of the legal order as developed by the Court (direct effect, supremacy of EU law, and doctrines concerning the application of EU law rules within the national legal systems); and the key procedures by which cases get to the Court of Justice at EU level (preliminary rulings, direct actions (especially for annulling EU acts).